aptusproject/aptus-core/README.md

 <div style="text-align:center"><img src="./dependencies.png" alt="core dependency graph"></div>

 <!-- =========================================================================== -->
 ## Motivation
 <a name="210531095628"></a>

-I created Aptus in bits over the years, as I struggled to get seemingly simple tasks done in Scala.
+I created Aptus in bits over the past 10 years, as I struggled to get seemingly simple tasks done in Scala.
 It is not intended to be comprehensive, or particularly optimized.
 It should be seen more as a starting point for a project, where performance isn't most critical and compute resources aren't too limited.
 It can also serve as a reference, from which the basic use of underlying abstractions can be expanded as needed.
+<a name="240306115815"></a>
+It's also for people who enjoy Scala's type system and think types shouldn't be thrown out the window (_hissing snake sound_), yet don't feel the need to capture every possible error as types.
+Consider for instance Li Haoyi's [Scala at Scale at Databricks](https://www.databricks.com/blog/2021/12/03/scala-at-scale-at-databricks.html), notably this passage:

+> Zero usage of "archetypical" Scala frameworks: Play, Akka, Scalaz, Cats, ZIO, etc.

+This resonates well with aptus' goals.
+I like using some of the tools he mentions, but I also want to make sure I have a simpler solution at hand.

+<a name="240306115820"></a>
-I included all the dependencies shown above because I found that they are required for most non-trivial projects.
+I included all the dependencies shown in the diagram above because I found that they were required for most non-trivial projects.
-For instance, what programs nowadays do not need to handle JSON at some point?
+For instance, what application nowadays do not need to handle JSON at some point?
 Or parse a CSV file?
 Or handle a bz2 file?

+<a name="240306115826"></a>
 Note that Aptus is heavily used in my data transformation library: [Gallia](https://github.com/galliaproject/gallia-core), as well as most of my other projects (public and private).

+### Defensive coding

+Let's consider stdlib's Seq's `.zip` and `.toMap` method for instance.
+Both will silently discard elements in some situations, and this behavior will almost never be the desired one
+(if nothing because it may not be obvious to another maintainer).
+`.zip` for instance will truncate the longer sequence if they are not the same size.
+`.toMap` will discard entries with duplicate keys, keeping only the last one.
+In almost all real life situations I encountered personnally and where either situation happened, it was the result of an upstream problem: I either meant for the two collections to be the same size for `.zip`, and I thought I wouldn't have duplicate keys when using `.toMap`.
+As a result I create two corresponding methods in aptus, `.zipSameSize` and `.force.map`, which throw a requirement runtime error when either situation occurs.
+I have been using them exclusively for years now, and it has more than paid off in catching errors early.

+We'll see another example of defensive coding in the next section about succinctness: Java's `.split` and `StringOps.split` can also discard elements silently.

 ### Succinctness
 A good example of succinctness is a method like `splitByWholeSeparatorPreserveAllTokens` from Apache Commons's `StringUtils`,